 - Patient query

 - Digital cloud fax technology

 The problem is that this is a considerable list of solutions—each addressing only one specific area of digital interoperability, and not all of which will necessarily work seamlessly with the others.

 A patient query solution can help a post-acute facility locate details of a patient’s medical history.
 But if it doesn’t integrate with the facility’s fax infrastructure, and the staff needs to communicate the data by fax, they will need to leave the query system and complete several manual steps.
 This will complicate the facility’s workflows, rather than streamlining them.

 Or consider the case of a post-acute care team communicating via Direct message with a hospital about a new patient’s transfer.
 If the hospital team wants to send instructions by fax—and the LTPAC facility doesn’t have faxing integrated into its Direct messaging account—the staff will again have to toggle between apps and add several manual steps to their workflows.

 Of course, the post-acute provider might be able to tie all of these disparate solutions together using point solutions, APIs, and custom coding.
 But that undertaking will require a great deal of time, effort, and resources.

 The Post-Acute Care Solution Suite That Brings It All Together

 Fortunately, there is an easier and more cost-effective way to implement all of these technologies in a single digital toolset for patient data-sharing.
-That toolset is Consensus from J2 Global, a comprehensive solution suite for post-acute care providers.
+That toolset is Consensus, a comprehensive solution suite for post-acute care providers.